EDUCATION AND LEARNING

 Leo Cussen Institute

-I am proud to be associated with Leo Cussen Institute, and it gives me great pleasure to instruct and share my knowledge to graduate students.
+William is proud to be associated with Leo Cussen Institute, and it gives him great pleasure to instruct and share his knowledge and experience to graduate students.

 The Advanced Manufacturing Co-operative Research Centre created the INNOVATIVITY program to provide innovation and commercialisation skills to Australia's high tech sector.